| || A

 played, the whole crowd ran forward in a wild dash to see who had the best lie, shouting and waving vigorously in support of their side.

-were favourites with the backers as they held the led 4 up and 8 to play.
-Robertson and Morris fought back winning four of the next 6
+House.
+The Dunn's were favourites with the backers as they held the lead four up and eight to play.
+Robertson and Morris fought back winning

-men came to rest in the bunker in front of the green.
-The Dunn's took three shots to get out of the cart track, eventually using the
+their ball came to rest on the cart track to the right of the fairway.
+The Dunn's took three shots to get out of the cart track, eventually

-back of the club to move the ball.
-Roberston and Morris won the hole and when Robertson sunk his putt at the last for a half, the tall
+using the back of the club to move the ball.
+Robertson and Morris won the hole and when Robertson sunk his putt at the last for a win,

-figure of Sir David Baird, umpire for the day, then declared the St Andrews men winners by 1 hole.
+the tall figure of Sir David Baird, umpire for the day, then declared the St Andrews men winners by two holes.

 Sir Walter Hamilton-Dalrymple owner of the North Berwick estate said that although there was bad feeling between each section of